chandrn7/smalltown/README.md

 Mastodon is a **free, open-source social network server** based on ActivityPub.
 This is *not* the official version of Mastodon; this is a separate version (i.e. a fork).
 For more information on Mastodon, you can see the [official website](https://joinmastodon.org) and the [upstream repo](https://github.com/tootsuite/mastodon).

 __Smalltown__ is designed for civic communities looking to run their own social networks, though any community that is well-defined and has a purpose may find it useful.
-It is intended for sites that use Mastodon’s [limited federation mode](https://docs.joinmastodon.org/admin/config/#limited_federation_mode) (federation whitelist) and are either completely siloed or federate with a few, trusted servers.
+It is intended for sites that use Mastodon’s [limited federation mode](https://docs.joinmastodon.org/admin/config/#limited_federation_mode) (federation whitelist) and are either completely siloed or federate with a few, trusted sites.

 Some of our changes are wanted by the Mastodon project, others are not—we will do our best to merge relevant changes to Mastodon.